netwarrior09/yourmoney-devops/README.md

 ## Developed By

-This project was developed by Kazybek as a personal project to demonstrate full-stack web development skills.
+This project was developed by Kassiyenov Kazybek as a personal/pet project to demonstrate DevOps skills.

 ## License